FreeCAD/FreeCAD-documentation/wiki/FEM_PostPipelineFromResult.md

 ## Properties

-### Dialog
+### Dialog box

-This pipeline dialog has the following settings:
+This pipeline dialog box has the following settings:

 -   **Mode**: How to draw the results.
 The possible modes are
     -   **Outline**: The outline of the result mesh.
 In fact is displays no results but only the borders of the mesh